hexhoc/flowing-retail/README.md

 Note that there are a couple of other docker-compose files available too, e.g. to play around with the choreography.

+## Remote debug
+I have added a debugging port for each service.
+You can view it in the docker compose file.

 ## Hint on using Camunda License

 The core components of Camunda are source available and free to use, but the operations tool Camunda Operate is only free for non-production use.